-- 3. Prophylaxis of headaches in adult patients with chronic migraine (≥15 days per month with headache lasting 4 hours a day or longer). - 4.
-Treatment of upper or lower limb spasticity in adult patients. - 5.
-Treatment of upper limb spasticity in pediatric patients 2 to 17 years of age. - 6.
+- 4. Prophylaxis of headaches in adult patients with chronic migraine (≥15 days per month with headache lasting 4 hours a day or longer). - 5.
+Treatment of spasticity in patients 2 years of age and older. - 6.
 Treatment of cervical dystonia in adult patients, to reduce the severity of abnormal head position and neck pain. - 7.
 Treatment of severe axillary hyperhidrosis that is inadequately managed by topical agents in adult patients. - 8.
-Treatment of blepharospasm associated with dystonia in patients $\geq$ 12 years of age. - 9.
-Treatment of strabismus in patients $\geq$ 12 years of age.
+Treatment of blepharospasm associated with dystonia in patients ≥12 years of age. - 9.
+Treatment of strabismus in patients ≥12 years of age.